 Other partners Island Development Company Ltd

-Agreed by (UNDP)

-Name: Simon Springett Signature Date:

-UNDP Resident Representative

-Agreed by Government

-Name: Paul Labeleine Signature Date

-Director General

-Department of Risk & Disaster Management

-Ministry of Environment, Energy and Climate Change

 EXECUTIVE SUMMARY

 The GOS-UNDP project Support to the Government of Seychelles Rapid Assessment to Farquhar Atoll and Development of an Early Recovery Framework was a three months’ project with an estimated total budget of US$50,000 was earmarked.
 The project responded to GOS request for assistance to the UNDP in the light of severe damage caused by the tropical cyclone Fantala to infrastructure and the environment on Farquhar on the 17th April 2016.